 Are you forming bonds with students?

 “Yes!
 It was really reiterated around the Christmas season when two classes gave me handwritten notes thanking me for my assistance in the classroom and letting me know they have appreciated getting to know me!
 Other students have offered their food, made art projects for me, or simply say hello to me in the halls and ask me about my life.”

 Does the school foster the creation and maintenance of these relationships inside and outside of the classroom?

 “The school doesn’t really have extra-curricular activities like the USA.
-Students join sports clubs and language schools off campus so I don’t see the students outside of class unless I randomly run into them at the gym or in the metro.
-Within the classroom, I choose to be highly engaged with the students because I genuinely care.
+Students join sports clubs and language schools off-campus so I don’t see the students outside of class unless I randomly run into them at the gym or in the metro.
+Within the classroom, I choose to be highly engaged with the students because I genuinely care for them and student success.
 I get students to tell me about their day, weekend plans, vacations, and life in general.”

 How do you prepare your lessons for each class?
 If you don’t plan lessons, how do you prepare for class?

 “I always talk to the teacher about the class content for the week to see if I can supplement it with my presentations.
-I have an immense amount of autonomy for choosing my topics.
+Student success is very important.
+I have an immense amount of autonomy in choosing my topics.
 Also, how I want to conduct a class.
 For my Bachillerato classes, I solicit the student’s input so that I can ensure those classroom discussions are relevant and engaging for them.”